xoliver/tunneler/README.md

 	  --help     Show this message and exit.

 	Commands:
-	  check  Check the state of a tunnel show   Show active/inactive (tunnels|groups|all)
+	  check    Check the state of a tunnel restart  Stop and start specific or all active tunnels show     Show active/inactive (tunnels|groups|all)
 	  start    Start one or more tunnels
 	  stop     Stop one or more or ALL tunnels